Clastify logo

 Specific heat capacity is a material property: the energy needed to raise the temperature of 1 kg of a substance by 1 K, with no change of phase.

-If (c) is large, the material needs a lot of energy for only a small temperature rise.
-Water has a high specific heat capacity, so oceans moderate coastal climates and water-rich organisms resist rapid temperature changes.
+If cc is large, the material takes in a lot of energy for only a small rise in temperature.
+Water has a high specific heat capacity, so oceans moderate coastal climates and water-rich organisms don't change temperature quickly.

-To determine this for a metal block, an electric heater supplies energy to a known mass, then the temperature rise is measured.
-Insulate the block, make sure the heater fits well, and read the final temperature only after giving energy time to spread through the block.
-In a method of mixtures, a hot object is placed into cooler water.
-The calculation uses energy lost by the hot object = energy gained by the cooler one, as long as losses to the surroundings are small.
+To determine this for a metal block in a practical, an electric heater transfers energy to a known mass, then the temperature rise is measured.
+Insulate the block, make sure the heater fits well, and read the final temperature only after giving the energy time to spread through the block.
+In a method of mixtures, a hot object is put into cooler water.
+The calculation uses energy lost by the hot object equalling energy gained by the cooler one, as long as losses to the surroundings are small.

 Specific latent heat